Azarenka 'not willing' to leave son behind

 - Azarenka says she might miss US Open

-- Player trying to resolve legal issues with her son's father
+- Player trying to resolve legal issues with father of her son

 - The US Open starts August 28